Chapter 4 : Chapter 3

 Whatever I had just been dreaming about I completely forgot because the pain that woke me up was unbearable.
 I grabbed my leg where it felt as though I was being electrocuted as jolts of pain emanated from my bite.
 Clearly, James’ numbing charm wasn’t permanent.

 I glanced out the window and could hardly see the trees it was so dark, I really did not want to wake up Remus so I hopped towards the refrigerator, not daring to put any weight on my foot and clenching my jaw so that I wouldn’t cry out.
+I reached the refrigator and bit harder onto my lip trying to find some way to focus on anything but the pulsating jolts wracking my body.
 I pulled the freezer door open and glanced inside, hoping for a bag of frozen vegetables.
 I rummaged through and found some frozen peas, hopped over and grabbed the dishtowel, I wrapped them up.
 Not having the energy to hop back to my couch I sat down on the cold tile and put the frozen bag on top of my bite.

 At first, I couldn’t feel any difference the electric shocks still pulsing out from the bite.
 It hurt like hell.
 I pushed the frozen peas more forcefully onto the wound and as the cold numbed my leg the pain subsided, kind of.
 I sighed and leaned back against the cabinets only to look up and find I wasn’t the only one awake.
 Remus was standing near my feet just looking at me, at least I think so, it was still dark and hard to see.
 “Are you okay?”